Chan Kong Choy: Life and career

 Chan was made MCA vice-president in 1999 and subsequently assumed the Deputy Finance Minister's post after the general elections that same year.
 With his experience in the party leadership and Government, Chan faithfully remained as Deputy Minister and party vice-president.
 The MCA Central Committee appointed Chan as the party's new deputy president with the resignation of Datuk Lim Ah Lek from that post.

 Chan was the Member of Parliament for Selayang, Selangor from 1995 to 2008.
 Chan successfully won the parliamentary constituency of Selayang in General Elections of 1990, 1995, 1999 and 2004 for the Barisan Nasional or National Front coalition.

 Chan did not defend his parliamentary seat in the 12th general elections held on 18 March 2008 thus stepped down from his cabinet post as Transport Minister citing health reasons and to make way for young blood.
 He subsequently did not contest back the post of deputy president of MCA in the party election on 18 October 2008 too which was won by Chua Soi Lek.

-After retiring from active politics, Chan pursued his passion in academia and is currently serving the University of Malaya as an Adjunct Professor.
+After retiring from active politics, Chan pursued his passion in business and academia and is currently serving the University of Malaya as an adjunct professor.

 In 2016, Chan donated his personal collection of literary works on 'The Dream of The Red Chamber', one of the four greatest classical novels in Chinese literature to University of Malaya.
 The collection has 6000 pieces of literary works and is touted as the largest private collection outside of mainland China.

+in 2021, Chan assumed the role of Executive Chairman of Fajarbaru Builder Group Bhd, a diversified group spanning Construction, Property Development and Natural Resources listed in the Kuala Lumpur Stock Exchange.

+In 2023, Chan assumed the role as Executive Chairman of PA Resources Bhd, one of the largest aluminum resources and extrusion business in Malaysia involved in all, upstream, midstream and downstream activities.

 Controversy

 In 2011, Chan was charged with cheating former prime minister Abdullah Ahmad Badawi over the PKFZ scandal.
-Due to his court charges, the Sultan of Selangor, Sultan Sharafuddin Idris Shah suspended Chan's Datukship pending the outcome of the court trial, which subsequently happened to be a positive outcome for Chan.
+Due to his court charges, the Sultan of Selangor, Sultan Sharafuddin Idris Shah temporarily suspended Chan's Datukship pending the outcome of the court trial, which subsequently happened to be a positive outcome for Chan.
 In 2014, the High Court acquitted Chan the three charges of cheating in the PKFZ scandal after the prosecution withdrew charges against him thus clearing his name of any wrongdoing.